microsoft/DesktopBridgeToUWP-Samples/Samples/JourneyAcrossTheBridge/README.md

 -------------------------------

  - Select the UWPPackager project righ click --> Properties --> set the Package layout to the right location (DesktopBridgeDemo - Step1\UWPPackager\PackageLayout)
+ - If the sample includes UWPPackager project set it as a startUp project
  - Press Ctrl+Shift+B, or select **Build** \> **Build Solution**.
+ - Press F5 to run!